prashantvk1803/Aps_portfolio.github.io/function.md

 - **Balanced Structure**: Ensures that operations remain efficient even as the dataset grows.
 - **Supports Complex Queries**: Efficiently handles range queries and other complex queries, which inverted indexes struggle with.

-Efficient content indexing is essential for quick and reliable access to music files in streaming applications.
-The earlier approach of inverted indexing, while effective for text-based searches, is memory-intensive and less efficient for dynamic updates and complex queries.
-By adopting skip lists for in-memory indexing, applications can achieve faster search, insertion, and deletion operations.
-For large databases stored on secondary storage, B-Trees provide efficient disk access and support for complex queries.
-These optimized approaches offer significant improvements in performance and scalability, ensuring a better user experience in music streaming applications.
+Efficient content indexing is required for fast and dependable access to music files in streaming apps.
+While inverted indexing works well for text-based searches, it is memory-intensive and inefficient for dynamic updates and sophisticated queries.
+Skip lists for in-memory indexing allow programmes to do faster search, insertion, and delete operations.
+B-Trees are ideal for large databases kept on secondary storage because they allow for efficient disc access and extensive query support.
+These optimised methodologies significantly increase performance and scalability, resulting in a better user experience in music streaming applications.

 ### 9. **Shuffling of Songs**